textileio/encryptoid/README.md

 Its almost impossible to share digital information without leaving a trace.
 Almost.
 This ĐApp allows you to create emphemeral secret messages, encode them with industry standard encryption algoritms, and share them with friends... until the messages disappear _forever_.

-## IPFS CID Hash
+## Content Address

-The dist folder should hash to `QmTTUfKycTRp6e1Fuc8PYpjyEopy5h9nmLnk33C22w3inN`, so you know you're accessing the code hosted here when you access it over a public IPFS gateway: [/ipfs/QmTTUfKycTRp6e1Fuc8PYpjyEopy5h9nmLnk33C22w3inN](https://ipfs.carsonfarmer.com/ipfs/QmTTUfKycTRp6e1Fuc8PYpjyEopy5h9nmLnk33C22w3inN)
+The dist folder should hash to `QmdGrAGjJaDxdZC3vRs97S6scrSG1tdXzdoVMvdb2N5Vn5`, so you know you're accessing the code hosted here when you access it over a public IPFS gateway: [/ipfs/QmdGrAGjJaDxdZC3vRs97S6scrSG1tdXzdoVMvdb2N5Vn5](https://ipfs.carsonfarmer.com/ipfs/QmdGrAGjJaDxdZC3vRs97S6scrSG1tdXzdoVMvdb2N5Vn5)

 ## Install